High School and Beyond Plan

-A short video explaining PPR credits and the required PPR reflection survey have been assigned in the HSBP Class of 2021 Google Classroom to students that did not complete the PPR last year in WOIS.
-Students should log in to their Google Classroom to complete this task.
+A short video explaining PPR credits and the required PPR reflection survey have been assigned in the HSBP Class of 2022 Google Classroom, students should log in to complete this task.

 House Bill 1599 (2019) expanded the ways in which Washington students can organize their preparation and show their readiness for a meaningful next step after high school.
 In combination with a robust career and college exploration and planning process (the HSBP) and quality instruction, completing a Graduation Pathway helps prepare students for what comes after high school.
 HB 1599 requires students to complete at least one Graduation Pathway, in alignment with their HSBP, to graduate.
 All Graduation Pathways are available for all students.

 One of many ways in which students can demonstrate readiness for a meaningful first step after high school, as established in HB 1599.This step must be documented in students' HSBP portfolio; students complete a survey to document their plans.

 Beginning with the Class of 2020, students must meet at least one of these pathway options to graduate:

 - ASVAB: Meet standard on the ASVAB (Armed Services Vocational Aptitude Battery) by scoring at least the minimum established by the military for eligibility to serve in a branch of the armed services.*